davidvilla/python-doublex/README.rst

 python-doublex
 ==============

+A powerful test doubles framework for Python.

-This is a try to improve and simplify pyDoubles codebase and API
+This started as a try to improve and simplify pyDoubles codebase and API

 Source repository is: https://bitbucket.org/DavidVilla/python-doublex